Dophin2009/isc/re/README.md

 This is an attempt at a simple regular expression parser and matcher.
 Valid operators in this regular expression library are, in order of decreasing precedence, grouping (`()`), the Kleene star (`*`), concatenation, and alternation (`|`).
+The wildcard symbol (`.`) is supported.
 Character classes, lookaheads, and other extended features are not supported.

 ## Method